arbisoft/architecture-guidelines/react_native_development.md

 - When your App needs a native look and feels depending on the specific platforms.
 - More scalable and complex app.
 - Large number of community support packages available for faster development.
+## When not to choose React Native
+- Large scale project having heavy calculations and animations involved.
+- Apps with complex user interfaces
+- Apps that are designed for a single OS
+- Games and apps that require Native APIs

 ## Project Setup Architecture

+For large scale projects we should create 2 different repositories ,
+- Components library containing Reuseable components (UI library for all the common resusable components that can be used across the app)
+- Main App Repo that will be consuming the above UI library to build scalabele and consistent screens.
+- Ideally we should ensure encapsulation of screens and components.

 Each root level folder exposes respective index.js file that helps us shorten the imports.
 Everything inside a folder is exported from the index file of that respective directory